Here are some answers to questions that have been asked.

 - Also, the tradition we are following emphasizes acceptance of everything that occurs around us.
 Part of that is accepting whatever we are given — this is why Thai monks and other practitioners even eat meat when it is given to them.

-- If your dietary needs are seriously health- or life-threatening, you might want to think if Khao Tham is the right place for you.
+- If your dietary needs are seriously health- or life-threatening, you may want to think if Khao Tham is the right place for you.

 - Read more about food at retreat.

 - Yes they do.
 The core of Buddhism, the thing we are trying to learn, is acceptance of everything that occurs around us.
 Part of that is accepting whatever we are given — this is why Thai monks even eat meat.

 - If we have to emphasize our “Self” with special requests (whether to ourselves or others) — especially when it involves disrupting another’s flow — it could be time to look again at the purpose of our practice.

 - Read more about Buddhism precepts and practices.

 - It is excellent that you have regular practices of your own.

 - But it is not beneficial to do them during a retreat. it would be like practicing your basketball moves at a football camp.
 They are all part of the same thing, but the purpose of being here is to concentrate on the specific practices here.